morgan-at-keysight/pyarbtools/docs/usage.rst

 ----------------
 ::

-    UXG.clear_memory()
+    VectorUXG.clear_memory()

 Clears all waveform, pdw, and windex files.
-This function MUST be called prior to downloading waveforms and making changes to an existing pdw file.
+This function MUST be called prior to downloading waveforms or making changes to an existing pdw file.

 **Arguments**